mutisyag/ozone/doc/workflow.md

 The flag can be set also automatically by the ORS, but only after getting the reporter's confirmation.

-TODO: how granular should it be? per-submission, per data form or per-substance?
+TODO Gerald: how granular should it be? per-submission, per data form or per-substance?

 ## Creating a submission